Sybit-Education/Diveni/docs/guide/connectors/plane.md

 3. Select **Connect to Plane**.
 4. Select a Plane project.
 5. Load and estimate its open work items.
+6. After voting, select the agreed final estimate from the dropdown beside the story title.

 Completed and archived Plane work items are excluded.
 Creating and editing work items is supported.
 Permanent deletion remains disabled unless `PLANE_ALLOW_DELETE=true` is explicitly configured.